Self-Scheduling Rules and Guidelines for Fall Core Season

 7U and 8U Referee Volunteers

-7U and 8U Match Officials: Please use the “Referee Schedule Sign-up” tab to put yourself into a slot so teams know they have a referee or not.
-Plus you can get used to the self-scheduling platform for when you’re doing the big-league games 😉
+7U and 8U Match Officials: Please use the “Referee Schedule Sign-up” tab to put yourself into a slot so teams know whether they have a referee or not.
+Plus you will get used to the self-scheduling platform for when you’re doing the big-league games 😉

 In a normal soccer game, there are three match officials managing a game (Center Referee and two Assistant Referees)…